okingdomz/ORM-E-Commerce-BackEnd/02-Challenge/README.md

 Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
 You’ll need to submit a link to the video and add it to the readme of your project.

+## How to Run it
+node seeds/index.js
+nodemon server.js

 ## User Story

 ```md